 Terms: The fellowship program allocates $4,000 per year from which awards may be given to one or more individuals.
 School fees are waived.
 Funding is for research activities at Corinth, to be used to cover living expenses, including room, board, and other costs associated with the study, such as costs of scientific analyses and specialized photography (e.g., infrared/3D scanning/etc.).
 The fellowship cannot be used for travel costs (to and from country of origin or within Greece).
 A final report is due at the end of the award period, and the ASCSA expects that copies of all publications that result from research conducted as a Fellow of the ASCSA be contributed to Hill House and, as appropriate, the Blegen Library or the Gennadius Library of the School.

-Duration: Up to three months, within the period from July 1, 2022 to June 30, 2023.
+Duration: Up to three months, within the period from July 1, 2024 to June 30, 2025.
 (Note: Availability of rooms and workspace is limited during the excavation season from April to June.)
-Awardee with set fellowship term dates in consultation with staff at Corinth.
+Awardee will set fellowship term dates in consultation with staff at Corinth.

-Submit “Associate Membership with Fellowship Application” online.
+Submit an online application.
 The application should include a curriculum vitae, proposal (including project outline, explanation of goals, statement of the significance of the project, work completed to date, schedule for completion, dates for project; up to three pages, single spaced), budget, and two letters of support, including one from dissertation advisor if applicant is a Ph.D. candidate.